 “This patch of land can be termed as Mother Nature’s magic lab where she has transformed the salty roars of the Mahodadhi (the sea that distinguishes Orissa coast) into sweet water, a precious deposit of the like of which is not seen elsewhere.

-From time immemorial, people of Puri had preserved this rare wealth and not allowed anybody to tamper with this patch of land.”
+From time immemorial, the people of Puri had preserved this rare wealth and not allowed anybody to tamper with this patch of land.”

 Now the government has banned all constructions around this place in order to preserve this rare wealth.